ovtsa/Minesweeper/README.md

 There are four pieces of software you will need to compile and run this software on your own.

 1. A command line program, like cmd or terminal
-2. Git
+2. Git (min version undetermined as of 2/21/2020)
 3. JDK (min version undetermined as of 2/21/2020)
+4. JRE (min version undetermined as of 2/21/2020)
-4. Apache Ant
+5. Apache Ant

 ### Installing